haltu/muuri/README.md

 ### dragEnd

-Triggered after item dragging ends.
+Triggered when dragging of an item ends.

 **Arguments**